-In 2011, in our Region, 79 people were able to speak another language and experienced difficulty speaking English.
+In 2011, in our Region, 79 people were able to speak another language.
+These people reported difficulty speaking English.

 Data on proficiency in English combined with country of birth can indicate whether Council needs to communicate in languages other than English.